How to Write Copy That Attracts Your Best Audience

 Sound Like a Human

 Don’t be afraid to be conversational.
-In fact, u
+In fact, use “you” a lot.

-Write your copy like how most people talk, and it’s a successful recipe to making your brand appear friendly, approachable, and natural-sounding.
+Write your copy like how most people talk, and it’s a successful recipe in making your brand appear friendly, approachable, and natural-sounding.

 Don’t ever think that you have to sound like you’re writing a thesis paper to sell.